Drop us a line

 As soon as the team proved its experience, the customer granted all the necessary accesses.

 Azati proposed to move document editing to the cloud.
-This step significantly increased productivity and accelerated the workflow because the version history was accessible for everyone, and it was easy to set up notifications when the document updated.
+This step significantly increased productivity and accelerated the workflow because the version history was accessible for everyone, and it was easy to set up notifications when the document was updated.

 The third issue was not so obvious in the initial stage.
 Atlassian Plugin SDK has decent documentation concerning plugin creation, configuration, and all superficial things.
 But if you dig deeper, the documentation does not provide the code examples or any best practices.

-Hopefully, the proactive standpoint allowed us to contact other teams and engineers who developed different extensions used in the project to learn about the choices made and get some source-code examples.
+The proactive standpoint allowed us to contact other teams and engineers who developed different extensions used in the project to learn about the choices made and get some source-code examples.

 As it was mentioned before, the engineers entered the project without complete access to the system and related resources.

 For a significant part of the project, the team worked on a local domain and sent the results to the Customer.
-The Customer provided Gitlabs credentials in the last two weeks before production deployment
+The Customer provided Gitlab credentials in the last two weeks before production deployment

 The development process consisted of three main stages: